Engoo Blog Travel & Fun

 I'll have an unleaded, please.
 I'm trying to cut down on caffeine.

-We'll finish our look at coffee and caffeine with some common phrases you are likely to hear from heavy coffee-drinkers!
+We'll finish our look at coffee with some words and phrases you're likely to hear from heavy coffee drinkers.

 Espresso yourself

-This is a pun combining the phrase "express yourself" with "espresso," a strong caffeine drink.
+This is a pun that combines the phrase "express yourself" with "espresso," a strong caffeine drink.

 When I need some quick energy, I just espresso myself with a strong shot!